Key Takeaways

 Tail insurance protects you from liability claims after your claims-made policy expires.
 It's extended coverage that keeps you protected when someone files a lawsuit for work you did in the past.

 This coverage only works with claims-made policies, which cover lawsuits filed while your policy is active.
 For example, if you're a doctor who retires in January but a patient sues you in March for a procedure you did last year, your expired claims-made policy won't help.
-Tail insurance would cover this delayed claim, though coverage details depend on your specific policy terms and state regulations, so discuss your situation with a licensed insurance professional.
+Tail insurance would cover this delayed claim.

 What Does Tail Insurance Cover?

-Tail insurance covers claims from any claims-made policy that arise from work you performed while your original policy was active, but clients file after your policy expires.
+Tail insurance covers liability claims that arise from work you performed while your original claims-made policy was active, but are filed after your policy expires.
 Let's look at some examples:

 Medical malpractice claim filed after retirement